3mdeb/news-and-ideas/blog/content/post/2021-12-10-fobnail_2nd_phase.md

 The next step was to implement EEM protocol and use it with smoltcp.
 The code can be found [here](https://github.com/fobnail/usbd-ethernet/tree/main/src).
-Like in the `hello-world` example, also here we use [dockerized Fobnail SDK](https://github.com/fobnail/fobnail-sdk) which allows to build Rust applications.
+Like in the `hello-world` example, also here we use [dockerized Fobnail SDK](https://github.com/fobnail/fobnail-sdk) which allows building Rust applications.
 During the development, we encountered some [problems](https://fobnail.3mdeb.com/implementing-eth-over-usb/#encountered-problems) and the [status of the current